AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

    The "confirmation" phrase indicates that this is an order.
 After reviewing all the page titles where those criteria are met, a "1" will be counted for each instance.
 The result is a new metric (not a calculated metric.)
 A metric that has included/excluded values can be used everywhere any other metric can be used.
 It works with Attribution IQ, filters, and everywhere else you can use standard metrics.
 1. You can further specify an attribution model for this metric, such as [!UICONTROL Last Touch], with a [!UICONTROL Lookback window] of [!UICONTROL Session].
    You can also create another [!UICONTROL Orders] metric from the same field and specify a different attribution model for it, such as [!UICONTROL First Touch], and a different [!UICONTROL Lookback window], such as [!UICONTROL 30 days].

+Another example would be to use the Visitor ID, a dimension, as a metric to determine how many Visitor IDs your company has.

 ## 2. Use integers as dimensions